ShiangHu/LeadField-Pipeline/README.md

 3. Set the database folder as the Brainstorm_db, if it is the first time to run brainstorm on your PC
 4. Run scripted_bst_fs_lf.m for Freesurfer anatomy files
 5. Run scripted_bst_hcp_lf.m for HCP (Human Connectome Project) anatomy files
-6. For any problem with updating Openmeeg, please wait the response from Openmeeg team